Notes on the Making Of Ping Pong Color

 On Sound

-Above is what the music from Ping Pong Color looks like in Reaper, it's quite cluttery, but I'm happy with the result.
+Here's what the music from Ping Pong Color looks like in Reaper.
 It's divided into different sections that correspond to a Game State.

 Inside the Unity project I have an Enum that keeps track of the current state of the game, this is linked to the GameState parameter in the FMOD project.
 When the state changes in-game, FMOD takes care of transitioning to the proper section of the song.